 I’ve personally used the adventure “Size Matters” by Just Insert Imagination and the “Tomb of Terrors” by PEGInc.
 Both have pre-generated characters, printable miniatures and printable maps. everything you need to present a visually engaging test drive of the Savage Worlds system that can hook any player!

 PEGInc also has a beginning adventure in the Savage Worlds Deluxe Explorer’s Edition about the mob called “Crime City” that comes with pre-generated characters.
-They also released a second one-sheet called “The Moscow Connection“.
+They released a second one-sheet as a follow up called “The Moscow Connection“.
 That is a two adventure miniature campaign that you can get for free.
 Then there is PEGInc’s Eye of Kilquato, a classic “Indiana Jones” like adventure full of pulpy action!

 In a similar fashion, Just Insert Imagination has several one-sheet styled adventures that come with pre-generated characters and printable props that can help quickly get an adventure together.